 The B2B Supply Chain

-- The manufacturer produces garments and sells them to a wholesaler.
+- Production: The manufacturer produces garments and sells them to a wholesaler.

-- The wholesaler sells the clothing to a retail store.
+- Wholesale Distribution: The wholesaler supplies clothing to retail stores.

 Benefits of B2B Transactions